 I began teaching as an instructor within the department in 2010 and amplified my involvement to full-time in January 2013.
-I am primarily involved with 2nd & 3rd year students where I lecture Biochemistry 202 – Introductory Medical Biochemistry and Biochemistry 302 – General Biochemistry.
+I am primarily involved with 2nd & 3rd year students where I lecture Biochemistry 202 – Introductory Medical Biochemistry and Biochemistry 303 – Molecular Biochemistry.
 I also work alongside 1st year MD undergraduate students, serving as a tutor in the Case Based Learning (CBL) program in Faculty of Medicine.
 Together with a fellow instructor, I instated the departmental 2-course package offered through the Vancouver Summer Program for visiting international students.
-I continue to coordinate the program and act as a mentor for instructor trainees, such as post-doctoral fellows wanting to gain teaching experience.
-Finally, I administer the Blackboard CONNECT site for our department faculty.
+I occasionally mentor instructor trainees, such as post-doctoral fellows wanting to gain teaching experience.
+Finally, I administer the CANVAS site for our department faculty.
 I am happy to give my insight to any general educational or career related questions – my door is always open!

 Outside of teaching, I am known to engage and dabble in many things.
 I enjoy spending time outdoors with my family and friends – biking, trail running, backpacking and camping in the summer, and skiing in the winter.
-I recently spent six months in Zambia and gained new insight into the environmental and medical challenges in Africa.
 On a more local front, I am involved with my community and committed to provincial environmental groups.

 Foley JH, Peterson EA, Lei V, Wan LW, Krisinger MJ and Conway EM.
 Interplay between fibrinolysis and complement: plasmin cleavage of iC3b modulates immune responses.
 2015.
 Journal of Thrombosis and Haemostasis: 13(4):610-618 doi: 10.1111/jth.12837